Author of Chris Beat Cancer

 Last year, we raised just over $225,000.
 This year my goal is to raise $250,000 in the next 14 days, which will provide clean water to 10,000 people in rural Cambodian villages.

 If just 2500 of you amazing generous people give $100… We’ll hit our goal!
 This is totally doable!
-I’m kicking it off with a personal donation of $13,000, which will fund clean water and sanitation for an entire school.
+I’m kicking it off with a personal donation myself.
 And now I’m asking you to partner with me and give generously to this noble cause.
 (Please consider becoming a monthly donor as well.)GIVE CLEAN WATER

-Donate $13k or more to fund a WASH Project and provide clean drinking water, bathrooms, hand washing stations, and a garbage kiln for 400 Cambodian elementary school children. :)
+Donate $13k or more to fund a WASH Project and provide clean drinking water, bathrooms, hand washing stations, and a garbage kiln for 400 Cambodian elementary school children!
+I am personally kicking it off with a donation of $13,000 to fund another school WASH project.
+Join me!

 Want to mail a check?
 You can send them (and include your size for apparel) to: